HCMID/scholia-transmission/README.md

 ## Some useful Pluto notebooks

-(Pluto notebooks in the `nbs` directory have names including a semantic version number.)
+The following Pluto notebooks can be found in the `nbs` directory with names including a semantic version number.

-## Exploring the corpus
+### Exploring the corpus

 - `termsearch`: see passages with term (anywhere in corpus).
 Includles TF-IDF measure of term's salience.
 - `stringsearch`: search for strings of characters in *scholia*.
 Includes option to download results as delimited-text file.